 Smaller dogs and cats stay in one of the many wards with smaller kennels during hospitalization.

 PVSEC is the only facility in Western Pennsylvania with on-site, High-field MRI and CT.

-The open floor plan of the downstairs treatment area allows for seamless transitions in patient care and increased cooperation between the Internal Medicine, Oncology, Cardiology, Emergency, Critical Care, Surgery and Neurology departments.
+The open floor plan of the downstairs treatment area allows for seamless transitions in patient care and increased cooperation between the Internal Medicine, Oncology, Emergency, Critical Care, and Surgery departments.

 Pittsburgh Veterinary Specialty & Emergency Center's (PVSEC) opened its doors to patients on June 2, 2008.
-The state-of-the-art facility is the most comprehensive multi-specialty veterinary hospital in the Western Pennsylvania area .
+The state-of-the-art facility is the most comprehensive multi-specialty veterinary hospital in the Western Pennsylvania area also saw a 4500 square foot expansion in June 2014.
 It features the modern facilities and equipment necessary to offer the best care for our clients' pets.
-Our 30,295 square-foot multi-specialty veterinary center contains a variety of specialized areas to accommodate pets' needs.
+Our 34,795 square-foot multi-specialty veterinary center contains a variety of specialized areas to accommodate pets' needs.